 But, swimming!?
 I am now sometimes afraid while swimming way out deep.
 I can’t even believe that I say that.
 I have been a lifelong fish, and now, all of a sudden I will, for no reason, find myself terrified out in the water on occasion.

-Like in that stupid kayak.
+stupid kayak.
 I panicked.
 For no reason at all.

 I hate that more than I have words to describe.
 I like to feel strong and usually I am unafraid.